dkrajzew/degrotesque/docs/workflow.md

 ![degrotesque workflow](workflow.png "degrotesque workflow")

-For each collected file, **degrotesque** performs the following steps:
+For each found file, **degrotesque** performs the following steps:

 * load the file;
-* compute the mask of what to process in dependence to the file type;
+* compute a mask of what to process in dependence to the file type;
 * apply the chosen actions to the unmasked part of the file contents;
 * write the file, optionally building a backup of the file, first.